nabila-natasha/volve-snowflake-data-platform/README.md

 > How does oil, gas, and water production change over time at well level and field level?

-The analysis examines:

-- Oil production trends
-- Gas production trends
-- Water production trends
-- Well-level production trajectories
-- Field-wide production trends
-- Production decline patterns

-This provides a simplified production decline analysis and demonstrates time-series analysis using real historical production data.
+The analysis examines oil, gas, and water production trends at both well and field level, providing a simplified production decline analysis using real historical production data.

 ---